banisterious/obsidian-canvas-roots/README.md

 - **Dual Storage System:** Combines human-friendly wikilinks with persistent `cr_id` references for robust relationship tracking that survives file renames and moves.

 - **YAML-First Data:** Uses native YAML frontmatter for maximum compatibility with Dataview, Bases, and other Obsidian tools.

+- **Context Menu Actions:** Right-click person notes to add relationships, validate data integrity, or find canvases.
+Right-click folders to scan for relationship issues or import GEDCOM files.
+Right-click canvas files to regenerate or view statistics.
+Full desktop and mobile support.

 ### Planned Features